Lcarter200183/capstone-project-level-2/README.md

 //CREATE A SAVE POINT AND ATTACHED A MEMO DESCRIPTION  -MEMO 2 git commit -m "I added info to the README file"

-//PUSHES CHANGES TOTHE ORIGIN'S MAIN BRANCH AND SAVES THE PARAMETERS git push -u origin main
+//PUSHES CHANGES TO THE ORIGIN'S MAIN BRANCH AND SAVES THE PARAMETERS git push -u origin main

 //SYNC CHANGES TO GITHUB 1